niklasf/python-chess/docs/pgn.rst

     .. py:attribute:: errors

-        A list of illegal or ambiguous move errors encountered while parsing the game.
+        A list of errors (such as illegal or ambiguous moves) encountered while parsing the game.

 .. autoclass:: chess.pgn.GameNode
     :members:

     .. py:attribute:: parent

-        The parent node or `None` if this is the root node of the game.
+        The parent node or ``None`` if this is the root node of the game.

     .. py:attribute:: move

-        The move leading to this node or `None` if this is the root node of the game.
+        The move leading to this node or ``None`` if this is the root node of the game.

     .. py:attribute:: nags
         :annotation: = set()

         A set of NAGs as integers.
-NAGs always go behind a move, so the root node of the game can have none.
+NAGs always go behind a move, so the root node of the game will never have NAGs.

     .. py:attribute:: comment
         :annotation: = ''